ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse.rst

 When to turn a playbook into a role
 ===================================

-For many use cases, simple playbooks work well.
-However, at a certain level of complexity, roles start to work better than playbooks.
+For some use cases, simple playbooks work well.
+However, starting at a certain level of complexity, roles work better than playbooks.
+A role lets you store your defaults, handlers, variables, and tasks in separate directories, instead of in a single long document.
+For complex use cases, most users find roles easier to maintain than all-in-one playbooks.

 Re-using files and roles
 ========================